6 Social Platforms for Building a Business | Impact 2021

 93% of Pinterest users use the platform to plan or make purchases, and in the world of Instagram users have used Instagram to purchase a product online, more than once.

 This tells us that not only are people purchasing from businesses on social media, but they’re spending 20%-40% more money on companies that are using social platforms.

 And just in case that wasn’t enough, 71% of consumers who have had a positive experience with a brand on social media are likely to recommend the brand to their friends and family.

 6 Social Platforms to Consider for Building your Business

 It shouldn’t come as a huge surprise that Facebook is number one on my list of the top 6 social platforms for business.
 With 2.41 billion daily active users, Facebook is the most widely used social platform.

 Whether your goal is brand awareness, website traffic, lead generation, or sales, Facebook should make a notable difference in reaching your goals when used properly.
 Although I can’t locate any stats when it comes to the use of personal profiles, we know that when done the right way — personal profiles can be just as valuable.

 Should you be considering a Facebook page ensure that you have an active advertising budget because these pages are a pay to play world.

-What we are learning is that stories are the ideal place for product and service offerings mixed in with the behind the scenes goodies that consumers love.
+What we know is that stories and reels are the ideal place for product and service offerings mixed in with the behind the scenes goodies that consumers love.